Cell (processor): Blade server

 On August 29, 2007, IBM announced the BladeCenter QS21.
 Generating a measured 1.05 giga–floating point operations per second (gigaFLOPS) per watt, with peak performance of approximately 460 GFLOPS it is one of the most power efficient computing platforms to date.
 A single BladeCenter chassis can achieve 6.4 tera–floating point operations per second (teraFLOPS) and over 25.8 teraFLOPS in a standard 42U rack.

 On May 13, 2008, IBM announced the BladeCenter QS22.
 The QS22 introduces the PowerXCell 8i processor with five times the double-precision floating point performance of the QS21, and the capacity for up to 32 GB of DDR2 memory on-blade.

 IBM has discontinued the Blade server line based on Cell processors as of January 12, 2012.

 PCI Express board

 Several companies provide PCI-e boards utilising the IBM PowerXCell 8i.
 The performance is reported as 179.2 GFlops (SP), 89.6 GFlops (DP) at 2.8 GHz.

 Console video games

 Sony's PlayStation 3 video game console was the first production application of the Cell processor, clocked at 3.2 GHz and containing seven out of eight operational SPEs, to allow Sony to increase the yield on the processor manufacture.
 Only six of the seven SPEs are accessible to developers as one is reserved by the OS.

 Home cinema

 Toshiba has produced HDTVs using Cell.
 They presented a system to decode 48 standard definition MPEG-2 streams simultaneously on a 1920×1080 screen.
 This can enable a viewer to choose a channel based on dozens of thumbnail videos displayed simultaneously on the screen.

+Laptop PCs

+Toshiba produced a laptop, Qosmio G55, released in 2008, that contains Cell technology embedded into it.
+Its CPU otherwise is an Intel Core x86-based chip as is common on Toshiba computers.